 1. INTRODUCTION

-Butterflies are essential indicators of ecosystem health as they pollinate plants and assist to maintain biodiversity (Bouyer et al., 2007; Abrol & Abrol, 2012; Ghazanfar et al., 2016).
-Research suggests that plants and pollinators evolve together (Morgan, 2000; Mitchell et al., 2009).
+Butterflies are essential indicators of ecosystem health as they pollinate plants and assist to maintain biodiversity (Bouyer et al., 2007; Abrol & Abrol, 2012; Ghazanfar et al., 2016, Vijayan & Anbalagan, 2023).
+Research suggests that plants and pollinators evolve together (Morgan, 2000; Mitchell et al., 2009, Vijayan, 2025).
 The butterflies, which are herbivorous creatures, developed alongside plants (Ehrlich, 1984).
 Butterflies, classified as Lepidoptera, have a global presence, with around 19,238 identified species (Heppner, 1998).
-A new species, Amathusia travancorica sp. and a new subspecies, Athyma inara sahyadriensis, are recently reported from the Western Ghats biodiversity hotspot in India (Kunte, & Basu, 2024).
+A new species, Amathusia travancorica and a new subspecies, Athyma inara sahyadriensis, are recently reported from the Western Ghats biodiversity hotspot in India (Kunte, & Basu, 2024).
 Nearly 1300 butterfly species have been identified in India (Varshney and Smetacek, 2015), and the Indian subcontinent has over 1500 species (Kehimkar, 2016).
 The study on Butterflies of Chhattisgarh were made incidentally by naturalist such as Forsayeth (1984), Swinhoe (1886) Betham (1890, 1891) and Witt (1909) etc. were documented the Butterflies of Central Indian region including Chhattisgarh.

 In 19th and 20th centuries, the documentation of butterflies in Central India as combined state Madhya Pradesh including Chhattisgarh were made by many researchers like D'Abreau, (1920); Evans, (1932); Talbot, (1947); Wynter-Blyth, (1957); Singh, (1977); Gupta & Shukla, (1987) who laid the groundwork for regional lepidopteron records.
 After Chhattisgarh established as new state after Madhya Pradesh in 2000 the studies on butterflies documentation were started and after some joint reports with Madhya Pradesh Chandra (2006), Varshney (2006), Siddiqui and Singh (2004), Singh and Chandra (2002) the first checklist of state fauna of butterflies was published by Chandra et al. (2007) including 113 species of butterflies from Chhattisgarh.
 Subsequently Sharma & Chandra (2009), Chandra et al. (2014), Dubey et al. (2015), Sisodia, 2019, have contributed to document the butterflies fauna of Chhattisgarh.
 The state of Chhattisgarh, known for its rich biodiversity and unusual terrain, continues to produce fresh information about its lepidopteron fauna (Tandan et al., 2020, 2021, 2023, 2024a & b; Kamal et al., 2023).
 With the latest additions of Common Tinsel - Catapaecilma major and Erionota thrax, the state of Chhattisgarh now possesses significant butterfly variety, with 182 species documented (Tandan et al., 2024a; Tandan & Vishwanathan, 2024c).